Experienced Tax Payment Installment Agreement Attorneys in the Twin Cities, Minnesota

 From offices in Edina and St. Anthony, our tax attorneys serve clients throughout Minnesota and Western Wisconsin.
 To speak with a Minneapolis attorney about your tax penalties, feel free to contact Pridgeon & Zoss, PLLC for a free half-hour consultation.
-You may call 952-232-0371 or 612-455-8948 if you are located in the Twin Cities metro area.
-Outside, you can reach us toll-free at 877-221-1651.
+You can reach us toll free at 1-866-989-2796 or 952-835-8320.
 You may also use our convenient email contact form.

 Weekday office hours are 9 a.m. to 5 p.m. in our Edina office and 10:00 a.m. to 4:00 p.m. in our St. Anthony office.
 Evening and weekend appointments may be available by special arrangement.